 There are a number of THC extraction machines available on the market, many of which are reputable, safe, and efficient.
 While some are tailored specifically to the aforementioned THC extraction methods above, others can use a number of solvents in order to achieve an efficient extraction.
 At extraktLAB, we stand behind the science of supercritical CO2 extractors due to their selectivity, throughput capacity, and long-term profitability.

-Supercritical CO2 extractors use carbon dioxide (CO2) at an elevated temperature and pressure to extract soluble compounds like THC from the cannabis biomass.
+Supercritical CO2 extractors use carbon dioxide (CO2) at an elevated temperature and pressure to extract soluble compounds like THC from the hemp biomass.
 Carbon dioxide above the critical temperature (31ºC) and pressure (1071 psi) becomes a supercritical fluid, which has an increased capacity for diffusion of molecules and solubilizing non-polar compounds.
 Raising the temperature and pressure of the liquid CO2 even further provides highly efficient extractions of oils in a short period of time.

 The (ScCO2) extraction has become the preferred method for extracting THC and CBD oils to serve markets with the most demanding standards for safety, quality, purity and consistency.
 It is also preferred by consumers for the same reasons, and progressive brands are boldly stating “ScCO2 extraction” on package labels.

 As with anything, cautious moderation is often key to the safe use of nearly any product on the market.
 The same can be said of THC.
 Because THC extraction methods create a highly potent product - up to 5X the potency of regular flower - using THC extract products can be detrimental to some who may be sensitive to the compound.
 As a consumer, it is very important to use only a small amount initially of any THC extract to be certain it is not too potent for the individual.
 For producers, it may be beneficial to indicate the potency of an extract including a warning label and/or a percent of THC label on the product packaging.